 Even the world’s best performance task won’t help students if teachers won’t use it!

 When I was executive editor of Weekly Reader, I was often struck by how challenging it was to put together a weekly magazine for the lowest grades.
 Now, we faced similar challenges in developing a technology enhanced item (TEI) for first graders.
 They may be digital natives, but they are still 6 years old.

 If you have been following our blog, you have seen our first two TEI prototypes.
 Our primary-grades team engaged in extensive discussions as they developed a technology enhanced item for Grade 1.
 Please watch this 4-minute video and use the Comments to give us feedback.
-You can also test drive the prototype Grade 1 TEI here.

 Using games in education may be the best way to assess career readiness.
 That may seem ironic, given that games are inherently based in fantasy.
 The video below shows the blended approach we used with EconLab, a game-like simulation.
 While the EconLab is instructional, the bulk of the learning takes place within the Economics and Personal Finance course Victory developed for the Virginia Department of Education.
 Unfortunately, the EconLab is only accessible if you are enrolled in the course.